 What ages of patients do you accept?

 We evaluate and treat patients as young as six years old to older than 100.
-Patients younger than six we examine only in emergency situations.
+Patients younger than six we examine only in emergencies.

 Do you accept emergency patients?

-Yes!
+Yes, Southwest Eye Institute accepts emergency patients.
 If you are having an eye emergency, contact us immediately.
-If you cannot reach our clinic or on call doctor immediately, then call 911 or go to your nearest emergency room.
+If you cannot reach our clinic or on-call doctor immediately, call 911 or go to your nearest emergency room.

 How long does an eye exam take?

-Since we perform very detailed examinations of your vision and eye health, an initial eye exam with us could take as long as 2-3 hours.
+Since we perform very detailed examinations of your vision and eye health, an initial eye exam with us could take 2-3 hours.

 Do I need to be referred by a doctor?

-No, you can contact us directly to schedule your comprehensive eye examination.
+No, you can Contact Us directly to request a comprehensive eye examination.